 Culture and Literacy Day 2018 and 2019

-Culture and Literacy Day is a public holiday celebrated in Bulgaria each 24 May.
-It is a day that marks the significance of the Bulgarian language and the Cyrillic alphabet.
+Culture and Literacy Day is a public holiday celebrated in Bulgaria each 24 May to celebrate the significance of the Bulgarian language and the Cyrillic alphabet.

 |2018||24 May||Thu||Culture and Literacy Day|